Treating A Chicken with A Pale Comb

 Treat Underlying Health Conditions

 If your chicken has an underlying health condition like Marek's disease, you'll need to work with a veterinarian to develop a treatment plan.
-This might include medication, supplements, or other treatments.

 Monitor Your Chicken

 Keep a close eye on your chicken's comb and overall health.
-If the pale comb persists or if you notice other symptoms like lethargy or weight loss, seek veterinary care immediately.
+If the pale comb persists or you notice other symptoms like lethargy or weight loss, seek veterinary care immediately.

 Your chicken's comb is the first sign of something being seriously wrong.